ARM-software/psa-api/doc/crypto/api/ops/key-agreement.rst

 *   A call to `psa_key_agreement()` will compute the shared secret and store the result in a new derivation key.

-*   If the resulting shared secret will be used for a single key derivation, a :ref:`key derivation operation <kdf>` can be used with the `psa_key_derivation_key_agreement()` input function.
-This calculates the shared secret and inputs it directly to the key derivation operation.
+*   If the resulting shared secret will be used for a single key derivation, a :ref:`key-derivation operation <kdf>` can be used with the `psa_key_derivation_key_agreement()` input function.
+This calculates the shared secret and inputs it directly to the key-derivation operation.

 *   Where an application needs direct access to the shared secret, it can call `psa_raw_key_agreement()` instead.